KathrynBottenberg/Election_Analysis/README.md

-# Election_Analysis
+**Election_Analysis

-#Overview of Election Audit: Explain the purpose of this election audit analysis.
+  Overview of Election Audit: Explain the purpose of this election audit analysis.

-#Election-Audit Results: Using a bulleted list, address the following election outcomes.
+  Election-Audit Results: Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.

-#How many votes were cast in this congressional election?
+  1. How many votes were cast in this congressional election?
+      **There were 369,711 votes cast in this congressional election for the three counties in this data collection: Denver, Arapahoe, and Jefferson.

-#Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+  Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

-#Which county had the largest number of votes?
+  Which county had the largest number of votes?

-#Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+  Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.

-#Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+  Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

-#Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+  Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some     modifications—for any election.
 Give at least two examples of how this script can be modified to be used for other elections.